 I am an historian of imperial Russia, with a special interest in nineteenth- and early twentieth-century politics, culture, and ideas.
 In my research and teaching I explore how Russia’s peculiar political institutions—and its status as a multiethnic empire—shaped public opinion and political cultures.
-I also consider where the Russian experience belongs in the broader context of European history.
+I also consider where the Russian experience belongs in the broader context of European and global history.

 Before joining the Chicago faculty, I was a postdoctoral fellow at Columbia University’s Harriman Institute.